-- the same way that a grade of "F" is calculated in the GPA.
-Courses graded Credit/No Credit (CR/NC) in which a mark of MG is not resolved will result in a mark of NC.
+- resolved will result in a mark of NC.
 Students who have elected to take a course on a Pass/No Pass (P/NP) option and do not resolve the mark of MG will be assigned a mark of NP. - Timeline for Degree Progress.
-All undergraduate students must make reasonable progress, each year, toward their degree objectives. - I. All students are required to record their primary major through their academic advisor, by the start of the junior year (on completion of 64 semester units).
+All undergraduate students must make reasonable progress, each year, toward their degree objectives. - All students are required to record their primary major through their academic advisor, by the start of the junior year (on completion of 64 semester units).
 Supplemental or secondary majors may be added after junior standing has been attained.
-Minors may be added at any time.

-II.
-While there are no specific limits for completing bachelor's based on changing technology, etc. Occasionally, general education requirements are changed as well.
-Therefore, six consecutive years from the beginning of the semester of their first completed USC course work will not be allowed student in writing.
+Minors may be added at any time. - II.
+While there are no specific limits for completing bachelor's degrees (except in the case of discontinued programs), many departments change their major requirements over the years based on changing technology, etc. Occasionally, general education requirements are changed as well.
+Therefore, students who do not complete their academic degrees within six consecutive years from the beginning of the semester of their first completed USC course work will not be allowed automatically to continue following the pre-major, major, and minor requirements.
+(This time limit includes semesters during which students were not enrolled.)
+The pertinent department chair will decide what pre-major, major and minor requirements each student must follow and communicate the decision to the student in writing.